NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 NVIDIA AI Enterprise is an end-to-end, cloud-native suite of AI and data analytics software, optimized, certified, and supported by NVIDIA to run on VMware vSphere  with  NVIDIA-Certified  Systems.

-Additional information can be found in the `NVIDIA AI Enterprise public page <https://www.nvidia.com/en-us/data-center/products/ai-enterprise-suite/#benefits>`_
+Additional information can be found in the `NVIDIA AI Enterprise web page <https://www.nvidia.com/en-us/data-center/products/ai-enterprise-suite/#benefits>`_

 NVIDIA AI Enterprise customers have access to a pre-configured GPU Operator within the NVIDIA Enterprise Catalog.